Blood Sugar Testing

 • Before going to bed.

 You may be able to test less frequently if you are only taking intermediate- or long-acting forms of insulin.
-Individuals managing their diabetes with oral medications and lifestyle changes rather than insulin are not required to test daily.
+Individuals managing their diabetes with oral medications and lifestyle changes rather than insulin may not be required to test daily.

 How Do I Test My Blood Sugar?